Governed Intelligence

 Building the foundational layers for AI in regulated industries

 AI capability is growing exponentially.
-The intelligence infrastructure underneath - how organisations know what their AI is doing, where it's making decisions, whether it can be trusted - is barely being built.
-We work on that problem.
+The intelligence infrastructure underneath - how organisations know what their AI is doing, where it acts, and whether the knowledge it acts on is still true - is barely being built.
+I work on that problem.

 The thesis